• Features

 KEYFRAME

 KIM FAY is the Managing Editor of Keyframe.
-She is the author of the instant national bestseller Love & Saffron; the historical novel The Map of Lost Memories, an Edgar Award Finalist; and the food memoir, Communion: A Culinary Journey Through Vietnam.
+She is the author of the forthcoming novel Kate & Frida; the national bestseller Love & Saffron; the Edgar Award-nominated The Map of Lost Memories; and the food memoir, Communion: A Culinary Journey Through Vietnam.
 She has worked as a journalist for more than 20 years and lives in Los Angeles.

 Articles by Kim Fay